team-fireworks/jam/README.md

-# Jam
+# Springroll

-Jam is a command line tool used to pack images into spritesheets and easily reference them in code, including Roblox games.
+Springroll is a command line tool used to pack images into spritesheets and easily reference them in code, including Roblox games.

 ## Features